reincas/Lanthanide/README.md

 $$

 with the Bohr magneton $\beta_m = \frac{e\hbar}{2m_e}$.
-For a given set of Judd-Ofelt parameters you can also get the radiative line strength of each transition using the method `line_strengths()`:
+For a given set of Judd-Ofelt parameters in pm<sup>2</sup> you can also get the radiative line strength of each transition using the method `line_strengths()`:

 ```
 judd_ofelt = { "JO/2": 1.981, "JO/4": 4.645, "JO/6": 6.972 }